 Policy: A student new to the corporation will be required to take a math placement test in order to determine their appropriate level of placement.
-Parents wishing to request a reevaluation of the placement decision may do so by filling out this form:
+The student's counselor will provide a link to the appropriate Placement Test Request form.

-$\underline{https://docs.google.com/forms/d/e/1FAIpQLSdWO4OLw4zgIozQ0u76sbtUFD5O_lQSzoGgRcmQSIO1SDPruw/viewform.}$
+Parents wishing to request a reevaluation of the placement decision may do so by filling out this form: https://docs.google.com/forms/d/e/1FAIpQLSdWO4OLw4zgIozQ0u76sbtUFD5O\lQSzoGgRcmQSIO1S DPruw/viewform.